yangshun/cs3217-problem-sets-writeup/public/ps/PS5/PS5.md

 ### The Bells & Whistles (60 points) ###

-With a good design and good implementation for problem sets 3 and 4, extensions and integration should not take too much time.
+With a good design and good implementation for Problem Sets 3 and 4, extensions and integration should not take too much time.
 Spend your remaining time by finishing the game and adding extensions.
 The points in this part are subjective and take into consideration the general feeling of the entire game and will be awarded relative to the submissions by the rest of the class.
 The following is a list of possible improvements that you can consider implementing:

 - Implement the bubble bursting animation using the sprite `bubble-burst.png`;
 - Adding game score;